LG’s Omnipod self-driving concept is actually an entire world on wheels

 Then (of course?) there’s the AI Concierge Service, which LG envisions will see virtual humans (read: avatars) waiting on the whims of those inside the cabin (we're thinking light, temperature, noise and speed assistance, here).

-Having said that, the menu screen visible in the image above suggests these AI companions will also be able to order food to your Omnipod, so we're sure they'll be capable of plenty more functions that we can't quite imagine just yet (maybe they can whip the chicken teriyaki themselves, or slow down enough to let a delivery driver throw a a meal through the window).
+Having said that, the menu screen visible in the image above suggests these AI companions will also be able to order food to your Omnipod, so we're sure they'll be capable of plenty more functions that we can't quite imagine just yet (maybe they can whip up the chicken teriyaki themselves, or slow down enough to let a delivery driver throw a meal through the window?).

-The way the Omnipod was presented in the press conference was of a mobile office during the day, that could turn into cinema to relax, and then - inexplicably - be turned into a place where a dress will rise out of the side pod and allow you to go and make a music video with Reah, the 'virtual influencer' that LG has created.
+The Omnipod was presented in the press conference in the form of a mobile office during the day, that could turn into cinema to relax, and then – inexplicably – transform once again into a place where a dress rises out of the side pod, allowing you to go and make a music video with Reah, the 'virtual influencer' LG has created.

-Following that, the Omnipod could take you to a campsite and fold around a fire... at this point, we got a little lost as to what was happening.
+Following that, the Omnipod was shown taking its occupants to a campsite, whereupon it was folded around a fire... at this point, we got a little lost as to what was happening.

 This is the future as imagined by LG, people.